Heart failure happens when your heart is weak and cannot pump enough blood to your lungs and the rest of your body.

 A fast heartbeat; shortness of breath; ongoing coughing or wheezing; feeling dizzy, weak, or tired; or swelling of the feet or legs.
 These are not the only symptoms of heart failure.

 Looking for a conversation starter to help you talk to your doctor about treatment?
-This handy guide includes some questions to bring to your next appointment, so you and your doctor can determine if VERQUVO is right for you.
+This handy guide includes some questions to bring to your next appointment, so you and your doctor can see if VERQUVO is right for you.

 Hospitalization